 Trying to balance everything from schoolwork, essays and projects to college prep, extracurricular events and social activities is no easy task!
 However, with Sylvan’s study skills program in the DFW region, you can provide the guidance and preparation your teen or pre-teen needs to successfully prepare for this exciting yet turbulent time in his or her life.
-We've specifically designed our study skills program for students in grades 4-12, focusing on "higher order" thinking skills and strategies including academic planning, organization, active listening and resume preparation.
-After all, students with effective study skills are equipped to succeed not only in school and college but throughout the rest of their lives.
-Contact us today to discover how our knowledgeable tutors in the DFW region can help your child realize his or goals and take on increasing workloads with confidence.
+We've specifically designed our study skills program for students in grades 4-12, focusing on "higher order" thinking skills and strategies such as time management, academic planning and interview preparation.
+After all, equipping your child with effective study skills can translate into greater success in the classroom, in college and in future careers.
+Find out how our tutoring experts in the DFW region can help your son or daughter achieve goals and conquer any workload.

 While you might be used to assisting your son or daughter with a math puzzle or an art project, teaching him or her valuable study skills and strategies may be new to you.
 Using a number of different study strategies and techniques, our tutoring specialists in the DFW region concentrate on important skills that can be applied in the classroom and beyond: time management, organization, strategic planning, academic planning and more.▼

 We Can Help With All Kinds of Study Skills, Including: